arsal95/SPI-Master-Slave-Communication-Protocol-using-VHDL/README.md

 First, we define all the necessary signals for master and slave.
 We are reducing the clock frequency by using a counter, which will generate new reference frequency which will go high of 3 clock period.
 We perform our operation based on this new reference frequency.
 Then the data sent from master will be received by slave after certain clock period.

 ### State Diagram
-The state diagram for Master and Slave is as shown below.
+The state diagrams for Master and Slave are given below.
 * The SPI protocol has been implemented by the finite state machine with total 7 number of states for master and 11 states for slave.
 * The state machine is synchronized with ‘sclk’ and triggered with input signals ‘resetn’ and start.